-Bishop's weed has a preference for partial shade conditions, but it can still do well in full shade and also full sun, providing it receives sufficient moisture.
+Goutweed has a preference for partial shade conditions, but it can still do well in full shade and also full sun, providing it receives sufficient moisture.
 It will not flower as well under dense shade.
 Intense, direct sun can result in leaf scorch.

 This plant isn't fussy when it comes to soil types, providing it's well-drained.
 It can also grow well in a wide range of pH levels, but it does seem to enjoy slightly acidic soils most.

-In its native environments, bishop's weed is often found in damp forested areas, and it has a preference for moist conditions.
+In its native environments, goutweed is often found in damp forested areas, and it has a preference for moist conditions.
 It can even survive in saturated ground, and some gardeners will use it around pond areas.
 Water weekly if there is no rainfall.
 To avoid root rot, allow the top part of the soil to dry out before watering.

 Temperature and Humidity